ooni/spec/data-formats/df-006-tlshandshake.md

 - `t` (`float`): number of seconds elapsed since `measurement_start_time` measured in the moment in which `failure` is determined.

+- `tags` (`[]string`): list of tags for this event.
+This is useful to understand what part of a complex measurement generated an event.

 - `tls_version` (`string`): the negotiated TLS version, if any.